shlomif/my-real-person-fan-fiction/README.md

 became far too powerful and competent for the incompetent and envious professional film makers and critics.
-But like great action heroes (or "hackers") of the past like <a href="https://www.shlomifish.org/philosophy/philosophy/putting-all-cards-on-the-table-2013/#david_and_goliath">David who fought Goliath</a>, [the Indiana Jones gun scene](https://www.youtube.com/watch?v=7YyBtMxZgQs) or the [Hamlet starring Arnold Schwarzenegger trailer](https://www.youtube.com/watch?v=9Eont_yEGZs) she will not accept her fate and bend and break the rules to carve her unique destiny.
+But like great action heroes (or "hackers") of the past like <a href="https://www.shlomifish.org/philosophy/philosophy/putting-all-cards-on-the-table-2013/#david_and_goliath">David who fought Goliath</a>, [the Indiana Jones gun scene](https://www.youtube.com/watch?v=7YyBtMxZgQs) or the [trailer for “Hamlet” starring Arnold Schwarzenegger](https://www.youtube.com/watch?v=9Eont_yEGZs) she will not accept her fate and bend and break the rules to carve her unique destiny.

-She will give hollywood the fat finger and start producing fan screenplays (in any conceivable format not only the overly strict and pedantic hollywood screenplay format) that she will sponsor out of her own pocket and depict her as the sexy, competent, badass ass-kicker that she and her fans know she is rather than her traditional sheepish and recessive (but not quite) https://harrypotter.fandom.com/wiki/Hermione_Granger image, and these video will be available free of charge on YouTube.
+She will give hollywood the fat finger and start producing fan screenplays (in any conceivable format not only the overly strict and pedantic hollywood screenplay format) that she will sponsor out of her own pocket and depict her as the sexy, competent, badass ass-kicker that she and her fans know she is rather than her traditional sheepish and recessive (but not quite) [Hermione Granger](https://harrypotter.fandom.com/wiki/Hermione_Granger) image, and these videos will be available free of charge on YouTube.
 Many awesome male and female actor hackers who used to be household names but are now unhireable for becoming too competent, honest and intimidating, will follow suit.